debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

   - While the dataset included a wide age range of users, most users fell into a small band, ages 25-40.
 In the baseline cluster analysis, the mean age of each cluster only varied about 2.5 years.
   - A significant portion of user interactions in the dataset lack explicit feedback — 63% of ratings are zero (647k/1031k), indicating implicit interactions or unrated activity.
 This means that fewer than half of all book interactions result in a true rating (1–10).
   - Since the vast majority of readers are from the US, I focused the analysis on U.S. users.
 This also allowed me to utilize latitude and longitude for US cities for meaningful location-based clustering.
   - Interestingly, the most read book was "Wild Animus" by Rich Shapero despite the fact that it had mediocre rating of 4.4/10.
 This book has an interesting [backstory](https://litreactor.com/columns/what-the-hell-is-wild-animus).
-I may want to exclude these records in the future.
+I excluded these records in the final modeling.
   ![My Image](images/exploratory_histograms.png)
   ![My Image](images/Top50Distributions.png)